 Purchasers of shares of our Series C Common Stock offered in this prospectus will experience an immediate and substantial dilution in the net tangible book value per share of our common stock from the initial public offering price.
-As of March 31, 2020, after adjusting for the Recapitalization, we had a pro forma combined net tangible book value of \$47.7 million, or \$2.68 per share of our common stock.
-After giving effect to the sale of the shares of our common stock offered hereby, including the use of proceeds as described under "Use of Proceeds," the deduction of underwriting discounts, the completion of the Recapitalization and the estimated offering expenses payable by us, the pro forma net tangible book value as of March 31, 2020 attributable to common stockholders, including the effects of the grants of awards covering shares of our common stock to our directors and executive officers, would have been \$, or \$ per share of our common stock.
-This amount represents an immediate increase in net tangible book value of \$ per share to prior investors and an immediate dilution in pro forma net tangible book value of \$ per share from the assumed public offering price of \$ per share of our common stock to new public investors.
+As of March 31, 2020, after adjusting for the Recapitalization, we had a pro forma combined net tangible book value of \$30.3 million, or \$3.41 per share of our common stock.
+After giving effect to the sale of the shares of our common stock offered hereby, including the use of proceeds as described under "Use of Proceeds," the deduction of underwriting discounts, the completion of the Recapitalization and the estimated offering expenses payable by us, the pro forma net tangible book value as of March 31, 2020 attributable to common stockholders, including the effects of the grants of awards covering shares of our common stock to our directors and executive officers, would have been \$43.6 million, or \$3.83 per share of our common stock.
+This amount represents an immediate increase in net tangible book value of \$0.42 per share to prior investors and an immediate dilution in pro forma net tangible book value of \$2.17 per share from the assumed public offering price of \$6.00 per share of our common stock to new public investors.
 The following table illustrates this per share dilution:

-Assumed initial offering price per share of Series C Common Stock \$ Net tangible book value per share of common stock as of March 31, 2020 (1) Increase in net tangible book value per share attributable to new investors Pro forma net tangible book value per share after giving effect to this offering (2) Dilution per share to new investors (3) \$
+Assumed initial offering price per share of Series C Common Stock \$ 6.00 Net tangible book value per share of common stock as of March 31, 2020 (1) 3.41 Increase in net tangible book value per share attributable to new investors 0.42 Pro forma net tangible book value per share after giving effect to this offering (2) 3.83 Dilution per share to new investors (3) \$ 2.17

-- (1) Net tangible book value per share of our common stock before this offering is determined by dividing net tangible book value based on March 31, 2020 net book value of the tangible assets (consisting of total assets less intangible assets, which are comprised of goodwill (if applicable), deferred financing and leasing costs, acquired above-market leases and acquired in place lease value, net of liabilities to be assumed, excluding acquired below-market leases), after adjusting for the reverse stock split, by the number of shares of our common stock held by prior investors after this offering. - 2) Based on pro forma net tangible book value of approximately \$ after completion of this offering divided by the sum of shares of our common stock to be outstanding after this offering, not including shares of our Series C Common Stock issuable upon exercise of the underwriters' over-allotment option. - (3) Dilution is determined by subtracting pro forma net tangible book value per share of our common stock after giving effect to this offering from the initial public offering price paid by a new investor for a share of our common stock.
+- (1) Net tangible book value per share of our common stock before this offering is determined by dividing net tangible book value based on March 31, 2020 net book value of the tangible assets (consisting of total assets less intangible assets, which are comprised of goodwill (if applicable), deferred financing and leasing costs, acquired above-market leases and acquired in place lease value, net of liabilities to be assumed, excluding acquired below-market leases and net of equity attributable to non-controlling interest), after adjusting for the reverse stock split, by the number of shares of our common stock held by prior investors after this offering. - (2) Based on pro forma net tangible book value of approximately \$43.6 million after completion of this offering divided by the sum of 11,381,842 shares of our common stock to be outstanding after this offering, not including 375,000 shares of our Series C Common Stock issuable upon exercise of the underwriters' over-allotment option.
+This excludes 59,724 shares issued and 17,388 shares forfeited of our Series A Common Stock subsequent to March 31, 2020. - (3) Dilution is determined by subtracting pro forma net tangible book value per share of our common stock after giving effect to this offering from the initial public offering price paid by a new investor for a share of our common stock.